shaiMatz/food-app/README.md

 # food-app

-As a practice and improvement exercise, I took a ready-made design from "Pigma" and started building the site from it.
+As a practice and improvement exercise, I took a ready-made design from "Figma" and started building the site from it.
 The design was taken from the website: [link](https://dev.to/emmanx/free-figma-ui-designs-for-frontend-practice-3ak2)

+Copywright 2020 Bella Onojie.com

 ## Project setup
 ```